EnigmaCurry/blogofile.com/_documentation/intro.rst

 Installing Blogofile
 ====================
-Blogofile is still under development, and should be considered beta software at the moment, but should be usable even before the 1.0 release.
+Blogofile is under active development, but strives to be usable and bug-free even before the 1.0 release.

 Prerequisites
 -------------